InsaneJSK/LearnInPublic/Python/Graph Plotter/README.txt

 --> each line is written like a list
 --> the first element of the list corresponds to the header for that set of data --> all other elements except for first should be either integer type, float type or NoneType

+As an example for this ".txt" file, see "SAMPLE.txt" in the same directory.